 - USB or storage card

-Make a reminder, set up a schedule, with a calendar.
+- Make a reminder and set up a schedule with a calendar.

-Mark Project Tabs and Files with Colour Codes
+How to Mark Project Tabs and Files With Colour Codes

-- If you have a printer, you can print the folder tabs.
+- Use coloured stick tabs or tags.
+If you have a printer, you can print the folder tabs.

 - Text or write on each folder tab.